anvaka/lang-land-data/README.md

 # Lang Land Data

 This repository contains geospatial data for my new project - a map of words.
-I'm learnign Chinese and thought it could help other students too.
+I'm learning Chinese and thought it could help other students too.

 This map shows around 5,000 Chinese words from the HSK vocabulary list.
 I arranged the words so similar ones appear closer together - it's like a landscape of meaning that helps me see connections between words.